 - a.
 There are two sections in the paper.
 Section A contains short questions (multiple choice questions and multiple answer questions) and Section B contains the application questions.
 There will be a separate link for each section.
 Please make sure that you complete both sections. - b.
 Section A is an online test with 11 questions.
 One of the questions is a multiple answer question (ie you must choose all the correct statements and will only be credited if you have all of them and no incorrect ones in your selection) and ten are multiple choice questions (one correct answer).
 The system will indicate which ones are which. - c.
 There is no negative marking if you get a question wrong you will not score marks for that question, but no marks will be deducted from the correct answers. - d.
 Please note that you will be afforded two attempts for Section A in the event of any technical/network issues.
 The questions will be randomised and you will be able to back-track.
 Please note that if you have to use the second attempt to complete this section, then you will not get the same questions as the first attempt due to the system selecting from a pool of questions. - e.
 Answer all questions in section B in Arial 11 font 1.5-line spacing. - f.
 Submit your answers in the space provided under each question in Blackboard. - g.
 ONLY USE THE FOLLOWING OPTION FOR SECTION B IF YOU ARE UNABLE TO TYPE YOUR ANSWERS IN THE SPACE PROVIDED ON BLACKBOARD.
-Please type your answers in a Word document and submit your answers by using the link which had been provided under the "Examination - June 2021" link on Blackboard.
+Please type your answers in a Word document and submit your answers by using the link which had been provided under the "Supplementary Examination July 2021" link on Blackboard.
 The link will be titled "SUBMIT HERE IF YOU ARE UNABLE TO TYPE YOUR ANSWERS ON BLACKBOARD".
 Be sure to number your answers carefully. - h.
-The mark allocation is as follows: short questions range between 2 to 5 marks each (Section A total: 40), there are two application questions of 15 marks each.
-The one question consists of two sub-questions with the following mark allocation, 8 and 7 marks respectively.
-The other question consists of five sub-questions of 3 marks each.
-(Section B total: 30). - i.
+The mark allocation is as follows: short questions range between 2 to 5 marks each (Section A total: 40), there are four application questions ranging between 5 to 12 marks (Section B total: 30). - i.
 The total for the examination is 70 marks.